-The University of Michigan Animal Care & Use Program operates according to the policies, standards, and guidelines set by the University, the State of Michigan, and the United States Government, which require a review of animal activities to ensure the humane treatment and judicious use of vertebrate animals.
+The University of Michigan (U-M) Animal Care & Use Program operates in accordance with all applicable federal, state, and local rules and regulations, which require a review of animal activities to ensure the humane treatment and responsible, judicious use of vertebrate animals.

-These rules and regulations are in place to ensure that the animals used in research, teaching, and testing under University auspices are provided with the best possible treatment and care under their particular circumstances.
+These rules and regulations, in addition to numerous University policies, standards, and guidelines, are in place to ensure that all animals used in research and instruction under University auspices are provided with the best possible treatment and care under their particular circumstances.

 At the U-M, the Institutional Animal Care & Use Committee, with assistance from the Animal Care & Use Office, is responsible for assuring that all projects adhere to University policies and federal laws.

 In addition to adhering to the standards governing laboratory animal care and use, the U-M's Animal Care & Use Program is accredited by AAALAC International, a private non-profit organization that promotes the humane treatment of animals in science through voluntary program assessments and subsequent accreditation.